 Gnawing may result in holes rodents use for passage.
 Bear in mind that a mouse can fit through a hole as small as a dime; a rat can get through a hole as small as a quarter.

-Rodents are capable of successfully gnawing a wide array of different types of materials.
+Rodents can successfully gnaw a wide array of different types of materials.
 These include:

 - Many types of wood